SurveyMonkey has revolutionized the old paper survey industry. But now, you are looking for a SurveyMonkey alternative.

 I will assume that you want to focus on traditional employee or customer feedback surveys.
 No quiz or calculation on our plate today.

-While there is a wide range of other feedback survey products we decided these were the closest to our SVMK friends.
+While there is a wide range of other feedback survey products we decided these were the closest to SVMK.
 Just to give you an idea, G2 returns 309 products in the category.

 Here is the list of fives competitors we are going to look at today: